aws-samples/Intelli-Agent/README.md

             0.03578857704997063,
             ...
           ],
-          "text": "## Main Titile\n This is the main titlebe before such chapter", "metadata": {
+          "text": "## Main Title\n This is the main titlebe before such chapter", "metadata": {
             "content_type": "paragraph",
             "heading_hierarchy": "{'Evaluation of LLM Retrievers': {}}",